Home Home Speakers Speaker Selector Switch Summary

 Speaker Selector Types

-There are 4 basic types of speaker selector switches sold by Amazon through this website:
+There are 4 basic types of speaker selector switches:

 How Many Zones?

-• 2 way selectors are useful when the speakers are only 4 ohms, as two sets of 4 ohm speakers is too much load for most amplifiers (13% of units sold).
+• 2 way selectors with impedance protection are useful when the speakers are only 4 ohms, as two sets of 4 ohm speakers is too much load for most amplifiers

-The following tables list the speaker selector switches bought from Amazon through this website.
+The following tables list most of speaker selector switches available through Amazon.
 I’ve added as much helpful information as possible including:

 • the supplier/seller